vital-ultrasound/ai-echocardiography-for-low-resource-countries/data/labelling/README.md

-# Labelling and annotating ultrasound echochardiograhy datasets.
+# Labelling ultrasound echochardiograhy datasets.
 The following are instructions for user to label and annotate timestamps of Four Chamber View (4CV) and Ejection Fraction (EF) of ultrasound echocardiography datasets.

 ## 1. Download datasets